 In this case, Michael Weinstein thought: Developers are these incredible, huge, moneyed organizations.
 But we have fought big groups before.
 We have fought whole countries on issues.
 Let’s save LA as we know it.
 Let’s do smart, forward-thinking development.
 Let’s end this smoke-filled-room development—decisions made between councilmembers and developers and then forced upon areas.
 It’s straight out of the 1960s, when the zoning corruption trials hit Los Angeles, except that we don’t have any trials going right now.

-I suspect the counterattack to this effort will be: The Healthcare Foundation is involved because they don’t want their views impacted by a major development planned next to them in Hollywood—in other words, this is a NIMBY reaction to a specific project, generalized as a citywide campaign.
+I suspect the counterattack to this effort will be: AHF is involved because they don’t want their views impacted by a major development planned next to them in Hollywood—in other words, this is a NIMBY reaction to a specific project, generalized as a citywide campaign.